Last updated December 21, 2021

 Despite the ban, certain hybrid cars and vans that can travel a significant distance with no carbon emissions will be allowed to be sold until 2035.
 Hydrogen vehicles will still be able to be sold as they are zero-emission vehicles.

-The £1.3bn project will accelerate the roll-out of EV charge points in homes, on streets and at motorway services nationwide.
-The primary objective is to make it easier and more convenient for people to charge their cars.
+The £1.3bn project will accelerate the roll-out of EV charge points in homes and on streets and motorways nationwide.
+The primary objectives are to encourage the uptake of EVs and make it easier and more convenient for people to charge their cars.

 The government pledged £582 million in grants for those buying zero or ultra-low emission vehicles to make them cheaper to buy and incentivise more people to make the transition.